 October 1, 2017

-Last week I attended En Tu Abrazo - Encuentro at Grand Geneva, Wisconsin, a mesmeric tango event with experienced and like-minded dancers, a friendly dance environment governed by the milonga codes, excellent DJs, golden age music, and a high level of dancing, all reminiscent of a Buenos Aires milonga.
+Last week, I attended En Tu Abrazo - Encuentro at Grand Geneva, Wisconsin—a mesmerizing tango event featuring experienced and like-minded dancers, a friendly dance environment governed by milonga codes, excellent DJs, golden-age music, and a high level of dancing, all reminiscent of a traditional Buenos Aires milonga.

-The event was held in a rectangular room with fixed seats.
-Men and women sat separately on the opposite sides of the room, so they had to use cabeceo to find the partner.
-This arrangement created a coherent atmosphere since the participants must pay attention to each other and be emotionally engaged even before the dance started.
+The event was held in a rectangular room with fixed seating.
+Men and women sat separately on opposite sides of the room, requiring them to use cabeceo to find a partner.
+This arrangement created a cohesive atmosphere, as participants had to pay attention to one another and engage emotionally even before the dance began.

-Doing cabeceo from a distance, however, is proven to be a challenge.
-First, the woman you try to invite is sitting among other women who may also want to dance with you.
-Second, when two or more women respond to your cabeceo, how do you make them know whom exactly you are inviting?
-Third, if two men nod at the same woman, how can either man tell that she is responding to him and not the other?
-Finally, her response may be too subtle that it could be overlooked.
+However, doing cabeceo from a distance proved to be a challenge.
+First, the woman you attempt to invite might be seated among others who also wish to dance with you.
+Second, when two or more women respond to your cabeceo, how can they discern whom exactly you are inviting?
+Third, if two men nod at the same woman, how can either man determine whether she is responding to him or the other?
+Finally, her response might be too subtle to notice.

-Because cabeceo is a relatively new practice in our milongas, I made more mistakes in this event than I have ever made in Buenos Aires, even with such an experienced crowd.
-I learned later that some women tried to cabeceo me, but I failed to recognize.
-In one occasion I walked to a woman who did not respond to my cabeceo but I thought she did.
-In another occasion the woman who accepted my cabeceo did not look at me when I was walking towards her and I ended up danced with the woman sitting next to her who kept her eye on me.
-Two times I walked to someone only to find that they had accepted other's invitation.
-There were also occasions two women stood up when I arrived their table, both thought they were the one I was inviting.
+Because cabeceo is still a relatively new practice in our milongas, I made more mistakes at this event than I have ever made in Buenos Aires, even with such an experienced crowd.
+I later learned that some women had tried to cabeceo me, but I failed to notice.
+On one occasion, I walked up to a woman who hadn’t responded to my cabeceo, but I mistakenly thought she had.
+On another occasion, the woman who accepted my cabeceo wasn’t looking at me as I approached, and I ended up dancing with the woman sitting next to her, who kept her eyes on me instead.
+Twice, I walked toward someone only to find that they had accepted other's invitation.
+There were also instances where two women stood up as I arrived at their table, each thinking she was the one I had invited.

-In retrospect, I believe I should be more aware that cabeceo is difficult to detect from a distance and should be made more clear and less ambiguous.
-I should not only let the woman I cabeceo at but also the women sitting next to her know whom exactly I am inviting.
-I should stand up to do cabeceo with the woman sitting behind other women.
-I should look around to make sure that she is communicating with me and not someone behind me or next to me.
-I should move closer to the woman sitting far away from me before I cabeceo her.
-I should gaze at the woman who accepted my cabeceo while waking towards her and avoid making eye contact with any other woman to avoid confusing both.
+In retrospect, I believe I should be more mindful that cabeceo is difficult to detect from a distance and should be made clearer and less ambiguous.
+I should not only signal to the woman I am cabeceoing but also ensure that the women sitting next to her understand exactly whom I am inviting.
+I should stand up to perform cabeceo with a woman seated behind others.
+I should look around to confirm that she is communicating with me and not with someone behind or beside me.
+When inviting a woman seated far away, I should move closer to her before initiating cabeceo.
+Additionally, as I walk toward the woman who has accepted my cabeceo, I should maintain eye contact with her and avoid making eye contact with any other woman to prevent confusion.

-Here again we see the influence of culture on tango (see Tango: Historical and Cultural Impacts).
-American culture puts too much emphasis on the self.
-We tend to be egocentric, arrogant, indifferent, or even hostile towards others.
-Many of us have a strong ego and do not like to show that we need others or beg others for a dance, and we are easily hurt when we do not get the expected response (see Tango and Individualism).
-In contrast, the Argentinians are much more friendly and approachable.
-Porteñas often find ways to let me know they want to dance with me and where their seats are, so I could cabeceo them.
-Obviously, in a culture like that dancing tango becomes much more enjoyable.
+Here again, we see the influence of culture on tango (see Tango: Historical and Cultural Impacts).
+American culture tends to place excessive emphasis on the self.
+We often come across as egocentric, arrogant, indifferent, or even hostile toward others.
+Many of us have strong egos and are reluctant to show that we need others or seek their invitation for a dance.
+Additionally, we are easily hurt when we don’t receive the response we expect (see Tango and Individualism).
+In contrast, Argentinians are much more friendly and approachable.
+Porteñas often find ways to let me know they want to dance with me and where their seats are, making it easier for me to cabeceo them.
+Obviously, in a culture like that, dancing tango becomes an infinitely more enjoyable experience.

 July 14, 2017